How to prevent unauthorized computer access

 Get a hardware or software firewall

 - Hardware firewall - A hardware firewall is a hardware device that is connected to your network.
-Often many home users who have a home network use their network router as a firewall solution.
+Often many home users who have a home network can use their network router as a firewall solution a network security device with a firewall and other security options, like the ZyXEL ZyWALL.

 - Software firewall - A software firewall is a software program that you install on your computer that helps protect that computer from unauthorized incoming and outgoing data.
 Below is a listing of a few of the more widely used software firewall programs.